kesavan2017/ucbe-AIML-practical-application-51/README.md

 ## High level summary
 **Executive summary**

+#### Recommendations: Bar Coupon Acceptance

-#### Based Upon the analysis conducted on Bar Coupons there are some observations to help develop a campaign targetted at the optimal auidence for any marketing / promotional coupons
+##### Based Upon the analysis conducted on Bar Coupons there are some observations to help develop a campaign targetted at the optimal auidence for any marketing / promotional coupons
-- Drivers that tend to visit the Bars and are familar with their respective Bar (multiple visits / month) show high correlation in acceptance of Bar Coupons received
+- Drivers that tend to visit Bars frequently (multiple visits / month) show a high acceptance of Bar Coupons received
-- Drivers that are under 30 with adult companions and no children in the vehicle tend to be a good target auidence for Bar Coupon promotions with the highest acceptance rates for the Bar Coupons.
+- Drivers that are under 30 with adult companions and no children in the vehicle show a high acceptance rate of Bar Coupons received.
-- Drivers about 50k income would also be a good target group given frequening Bars tends to be an expensive outing and less likely for more conservatives in the 50k or below income range.
+- Income range below 50k and behavior of attending cheaper restaurants frequently would tend to be a poor group to send bar coupons to.

+#### Recommendations : Carry Out & Take Away Coupon Acceptance

-#### Based Upon the analysis conducted on Bar Coupons there are some observations to help develop a campaign targetted at the optimal auidence for any marketing / promotional coupons
+##### Based Upon the analysis conducted on Carry Out & Take Away  Coupons there are some observations to help develop a campaign targetted at the optimal auidence for any marketing / promotional coupons
 - Drivers that are heading home or have no urgent place to go have a high acceptance rate of 77% (this could be evenings upon returning from work or the weekends to sent coupons to drivers) - acceptance rate for this group was 12% greater than those going to work.